Skip to content

 What is the B2B Buying Journey?

-The B2B buying journey describes the end-to-end process a business buyer goes through from recognising a problem to completing a purchase.
-Unlike consumer buying, B2B decisions are typically:
+The B2B buying journey is the end-to-end process a business buyer goes through from recognising a problem to completing a purchase — spanning multiple stakeholders, months or years, and dozens of touchpoints across digital and human channels.

 Key Gartner Statistics on the B2B Buying Journey